-In accordance with Raymond School District Policy JLCA, each child must have a complete physical examination within one year preceding first entry to school.
-The Board also requires that physical exams be completed before entry into middle school and again before high school.
+In accordance with this Raymond School District Policy JLCA, a physical exam is required for all students entering a new school within the district; kindergarten, 5th, and 9th grade.
 This physical must be less than a year old at the start of the school year in August.
 Additionally, those students who wish to participate in athletics must pass a physical exam each year to be eligible for athletics that year.
 This physical must be less than a year old from the start date of the particular sport.
 (For more information about student participation in extracurricular activities and athletics, see the Athletic and Extracurricular Eligibility Handbook.)